15 Ways to Get Rid of Acne (Pimples) Without Cosmetic Procedures

 Although acne is a complex skin issue but some concepts have been proven correct in response to acne treatments:

-• Dead skin cells that should be removed from the surface through a regular cleansing process are also the cause because they get trapped in the pores and cause different types of acne.
+• Dead skin cells that should be removed from the surface through a regular cleansing process are also one of the causes of pimples because they get trapped in the pores and cause different types of acne.
+For those wondering how to get rid of under skin spots, gentle exfoliation is often key.

 Acne causes: an infographic photo indicating the causes and reasons of acne